Rohit1217/IGT/README.md

 * Train using backprop with Adam optimizer, hyperparameters can be found in the code.

 ## Training Details
-* Trained for 22 epochs on colab TPU GPU
+* Data was quantized to 4 bits per channel
-* Achieved avg log likelihood on training dataset
+* Trained for 20 epochs on RTX 3090Ti

 ## Samples Generated
  ![Samples](sample.jpeg)